nunores/FEUP-Compilers/README.md

 # COMPILERS PROJECT
-### GROUP: 4D
-- Diogo André Barbosa Nunes, NR1: 201808546, GRADE1: 16, CONTRIBUTION1: 25%
-- João Miguel Gomes Gonçalves, NR2: 201806796, GRADE2: 16, CONTRIBUTION2: 25%
-- Marina Tostões Fernandes Leitão Dias, NR3: 201806787, GRADE3: 16, CONTRIBUTION3: 25%
-- Nuno Filipe Ferreira de Sousa Resende, NR4: 201806825, GRADE4: 16, CONTRIBUTION4: 25%

-**GLOBAL Grade of the project: 16**
-We believe that this project easily reflects the work that was put into by our team.
-Although we are missing many optimizations, we made sure to implement all the necessary features, going through each checkpoint throughly.

 **SUMMARY:**

 The objective of this project was to implement a tool that would essentially compile a simplified java class definition into bytecodes so that it would be possible to run it and produce the expected results, as the original javac would.